mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 > * Takes in no parameters.
 > * Returns detailed house status for the hotel.
 ```
-// sample response from the '/api/rooms/house-status' GET route
+// sample response from this route
 [
     {
         "roomsToSell": 98,